-Bad news: learning disabilities do not vanish with maturity.
-However, good news assures you that your child can be successful and can improve.
-Just as a blind child can learn to read by using large print or braille, a child with a learning disability can learn to read, to communicate in writing, and to do math by using accommodations.
+What is the bad news? learning disabilities do not vanish with maturity.
+However, research assures you that your child can be successful and can improve.
+Just as a blind child can learn to read by using large print or braille, a child with a learning disability can learn to read, write, and do math by using accommodations.
 You may wonder, “What do you mean by accommodations?
 Does this mean watering down the curriculum?
 Dumbing down my child?”
 Let’s explore these questions.

 Accommodations change how your child learns the same material as his peers.
 Often, parents and teachers find out what works by trying various ideas.

-- Learning the same material as everyone else by listening to: an audio recording, a video, a computer adaptation, or someone else reading provides a respected method of learning.
+Learning the same material as everyone else can be made possible by listening to an audio recording, a video, a computer adaptation, or someone else reading.
+All of these adaptations provide respected methods of learning.
 The level of difficulty does not change; only the presentation.
-Keep in mind that mastering concepts matters.
+Keep in mind that the goal is to master learning concepts.
 Presentation only defines the method of getting information into your child’s brain.

-- Altering the environment provides a different way to accommodate learning.
-For example, the child may leave the room to get tutoring or may be seated close to the teacher to provide maximum learning input.
+Altering the environment provides a different way to accommodate learning.
+For example, the child may leave the room to get tutoring or may be seated close to a teacher who can provide assistance as needed.

-- Materials can be adapted by tape recording information, highlighting reading material, allowing the child to type answers into a word processor, using colored overlays, enlarging the size of the print, or using a calculator.
-All special equipment and technology falls into the category of accommodating materials.
+Materials can be adapted by tape recording information, highlighting important parts of reading material, allowing the child to type answers into a word processor, using colored overlays, enlarging the size of the print, or using a calculator.
+All special equipment and technology fall into the category of accommodating materials.
 As a parent, you can help assess which, if any of these ideas help.

-- Some children benefit when teachers change the sensory presentation of materials by emphasizing visual, auditory, tactile, or by using a multisensory approach (using all senses at the same time).
-A change in sensory presentation might provide materials to manipulate.
+Some children benefit when teachers change the sensory presentation of materials by emphasizing visual, auditory, tactile, or by using all senses at the same time, which we call a multi-sensory approach.
+A change in the sensory presentation might provide materials to manipulate.
 Even teaching individually or in small groups can make a significant difference without reducing the learning expectation.

-Modifications involve altering the difficulty of material.
-Curriculum can be written at an easier level using a simplified vocabulary.
-Tests can be modified by reducing difficulty as well as number of questions.
-In addition, modified tests can be interpreted differently.
+Modifications involve altering the difficulty of the material.
+The curriculum can be written at an easier level using a simplified vocabulary.
+Tests can be modified by reducing difficulty as well as the number of questions.
+In addition, test scores can be interpreted differently.